Frequently Asked Questions

 Do not start any repairs!
 You may have damage extensive enough to total the vessel, and some insurance policies will not declare a constructive total loss if a repairer begins work.
 It would be best if you had a full assessment and estimate first.

-An ACV policy sets the coverage limit at the Actual Cash Value, a calculated valuation rate that is somewhat subjective (see below).
-An agreed value states the value you and the insurance company agreed to at the contract's inception.
+These are two different valuation methods a marine policy can use.
+An ACV policy sets the coverage limit at the Actual Cash Value, a calculated valuation rate.
+An Agreed Value policy states a valuation you and the insurance company agreed to at the contract's inception.
 This information is on your insurance policy's Declarations Page (DEC).
+How either method actually applies to a loss varies by policy, vessel, and circumstances - the best way to understand how yours responds is to have a professional representative like Public Yacht Adjusters review it with you at no cost.

 A vessel valuation study is a USPAP-compliant valuation utilizing paid periodical services known in the marine industry and vessel sale reporting services only available to accredited marine surveyors.
 In addition to for-sale listings, we use these figures to calculate a highly accurate valuation study for your vessel.
 These are highly specialized and are known and commonly referred to in insurance, finance, and legal proceedings and are difficult to impossible to refute.